Posted on

 • “How to avoid being the ‘Toby’ of your office”

 These subject lines clearly communicate what the reader can expect in the email content.
 They pique interest in a fun, relatable way for show fans.
-Your email content should deliver helpful information, entertainment, or tools that map directly back to the promise in your subject line.
+Your email marketing sequences should deliver helpful information, entertainment, or tools that map directly back to the promise in your subject line.
 Keep your content focused and avoid going off on tangents.
 Click here to learn practical techniques to write high-performing subject lines.

-Jim Halpert’s warmth: building trust through tone
+Jim Halpert’s warmth: Building trust through email marketing sequences

 Jim Halpert from The Office is the master of using a warm and likable tone to build trust with his email readers.
 As an email copywriter, you can learn from Jim’s approach.